WokLibCodeClub/woklibcodeclub.github.io/README.md

 The projects in this github are mostly Python:

+* ### Rock-Paper-Scissors-with-Turtles

+Several of our young coders have worked on the Rock Paper Scissors Python project offered by the Raspberry Pi Foundation, but their version is entirely text based.
+This version is graphical, and uses turtles to show the different hand shapes.
+The final version lets the user select which hand shape to play by clicking on turtles.

 * ### Python-clock

 The clock in our classroom broke down - actually it only needed a new battery, but it was an excuse to use Python to develop a clock.
 There are two clocks, both using turtles: a digital clock where a turtle writes the time, then an analogue with turtles for the moving hands.